- Scanning of Large Biological Objects with Pulsed NIR Lasers

 A supercontinuum laser delivers the pulsed excitation light.
 The wavelength is selected by an AOTF.
 The AOTF is able to select between eight programmable wavelengths by signals applied to the ‘MOD’ inputs of the AOTF controller.
 These signals are provided by a counter that is driven by the frame clock pulses of the scan controller.
 The result is that the AOTF cycles through the 8 wavelengths for subsequent frames of the scans.
 Simultaneously, the routing inputs of the SPC-150N module are driven by signals from the counter outputs.
 Thus, the SPC module builds up separate images for the individual laser wavelengths.

-The bh TCSPC Handbook, 8th edition, chapter 'Diffuse Optical Tomography: DOT, NIRS and fNIRS
+The bh TCSPC Handbook, chapter 'Diffuse Optical Tomography: DOT, NIRS and fNIRS

 H. Wabnitz, M. Mazurenka, L. Di Sieno, G. Boso, W. Becker, K. Fuchs, D. Contini, A. Dalla Mora, A. Tosi, R. Macdonald, A. Pifferi, Time-domain diffuse optical imaging of tissue by non-contact scanning.
 In: W. Becker (ed.)
 Advanced time-correlated single photon counting applications.
 Springer, Berlin, Heidelberg, New York (2015)